0xDEADCALL/litedq/README.md

 The tool is based on the concept of **Questions**, **Subjects** and **Applications**.
 * **Question**: a small unit of code represting the operations needed to perform an arbitrary check over a given asset and table.
 * **Subject**: the minimum representation of data over which the check is applied coupled with the global result of the check.
-* **Application**: A question and its subject can be reused across different assets, tables or columns, the execution of the same check over different inputsreceives the name of application.
+* **Application**: A question and its subject can be reused across different assets, tables or columns, thus the execution of the same check over different inputs receives the name of application.

 >[!TIP]
 > Keep in mind that while using generelized checks is encouraged for a healthier code base, one shouldn't force the over-generalization of a question if there isn't a need for it, thus questions designed for a single application is fine as well.